-Similar to the diodes that you just installed, you'll notice that the IC legs are bent outwards and downwards.
-You need to install the device with these legs in contact with the pads on the PCB.
+Similar to the diodes that you just installed, you'll notice that the IC legs are bent outwards and downwards, much like the diodes you just installed.
+As with the diodes, you need to install the device with these legs in contact with the pads on the PCB.

-Illustration 19: Surface mount op-amp, NE5532
+Illustration 23: Surface mount dual op-amp, NE5532

 Unlike through hole IC's, many surface mount IC's don't have a dimple or crescent embossed into the casing to identify the location of pin 1.
-Instead, they have a sloped face on the side with pin 1.
+Instead, they have a sloped upper edge on the side with pin 1.
 The other side has a vertical face.
 If you look at the silk screen for the two ICs on your PCB, you'll notice that it has both the usual dot adjacent to pin 1, but also a second line along one side.
-This second line represents the sloped face side that the slope should be placed against.
+This second line represents the sloped edge.
+The sloped edge on the IC should be placed along this.

-Illustration 20: Surface mount op-amp showing sloped face on packaging.
+Illustration 24: Surface mount op-amp showing sloped edge on the top left corner of the packaging.